chanzuckerberg/image-analysis-workshop/README.md

-# NDCN computational biology training 2019 - Introduction to image analysis in python
+# NDCN computational biology training 2019

+## Introduction to image analysis in Python

 This tutorial will introduce how to analyze images in Python, mainly using scikit-image.
 Here we will learn how to:
   * pre-process data using filtering, binarization and segmentation techniques.